impaktfull/flutter_impaktfull_ui_deprecated/README.md

 #### Lottie Animations

-These icons should be added to your assets folder to use the default lottie animations. (in your own project)
+These icons can be overriden be added to your assets folder to use the default lottie animations.
+The only thing you need to do extra is override `package`  (in your own project)

 - assets/lottie/loading.json

 #### Default Icons

-These icons should be added to your assets folder to use the default icons. (in your own project)
+These icons can be overriden be added to your assets folder to use the default icons.
+The only thing you need to do extra is override `package` (in your own project)

+- assets/icons/add.svg
 - assets/icons/arrow_left.svg
 - assets/icons/check.svg
 - assets/icons/chevron_right.svg
+- assets/icons/close.svg
+- assets/icons/delete.svg
+- assets/icons/edit.svg
+- assets/icons/menu.svg
+- assets/icons/search.svg
+- assets/icons/settings.svg

 ## License